aws-samples/edge_diffusion_on_eks/README.md

 [build-time] This sample starts with the build pipeline that compiles the PyTorch code into optimized lower level hardware specific code to accelerate inference on GPU and Neuron-enabled instances.
 This model compiler utilizes neuron(torch_neuronx) or GPU specific features such as mixed precision support, performance optimized kernels, and minimized communication between the CPU and AI accelerator.
 The output Docker images are stored in regional image registers (ECR) and ready to deploy.
 We use Volcano, a Kubernetes native batch scheduler, to improve inference pipline orchestration.

 The build phase compiles the model and stores it in S3.
 In [Dockerfile-assets](./app/Dockerfile-assets), models are pulled from S3 and stored as Docker image layers. i.e., neuron model are pulled for Inf2 images and CUDA model pulled for GPU images with the same Dockerfile.
-Note that usig if statement in RUN section will not cache the model.
+Note that using `if` statement in `RUN` section will not cache the model, line `RUN wget https://sdinfer.s3.us-west-2.amazonaws.com/sd2_compile_dir_512_${VAR}.tar.gz -O /model.tar.gz` in our case.

 ```
 ARG ai_chip